syronz/dict/README.md

 ```

 ## Terms
-dict support JSON and TOML, we recommend toml because it prevent duplication.
+Dict support JSON and TOML, we recommend toml because it prevent duplication.
 In version 1.1 this package just support English, Kurdish and Arabic.
 The style of terms.toml should be like below

 terms.toml